mymessydesk/MessyDesk/README.md

 # MessyDesk
+MessyDesk is a tool with graphical user interface for collecting, organising and processing all kind of GLAM staff.
+MessyDesk is a graph platform where you can build network of information based on your needs.
+Create a network of data where every item, media file and relationship is important and documentable.

+## Technical viewpoint
+MessyDesk is based on graph database, event queue and microservices.

 ## Services
 Services are either external APIs or local containers (with API).
-Service can be for example a language detection service, service for extracting images from PDF or ...
-Service can be a wrapper for a Python program, for example.
+Service can be for example a language detection service, service for extracting images from PDF or optical character rekognition service.
+Techinally service can be a wrapper for a Python program, for example, or it can call external API (like Google Vision).

 Service must implement MD-service API.
-However, if service does not implement MD-service API, then there must be a service adapter for that service.

-### Service adapters
-MessyDesk must know how to call services and what options services have.

 ### MessyDesk Service API
 Service API is really simple, thera are only two required endpoints.
-The first one is **/info**, that tells the name of the service, its version, what kind of data it accepts, what it returns and what options can be given to it.
+The first one is **/info**, that tells the name of the service, version, what kind of data it accepts, what it returns and what options can be given to it.

-The second one is **/process** endpoint, that is used when service is required to some work.
+The second one is **/process** endpoint, that is used when service is required to do some work.
+Note that this endpoint is called by event queue.

 ##### GET /info
 - **name**: {String} // name of the service